 Hospitals and nursing homes in New York are required by state law to accept waste sharps from individual households.
 Some of the large drug store chains started taking in sharps from individuals a few years ago.
 These included CVS, Walgreens, and Rite Aid.
 You might want to call a local store and inquire if it offers this service.

-The FDA has this webpage on individual use of sharps.
+The FDA has this webpage on safely using sharps.
 FDA page

 Used gauze, gloves, and bandages safely may have blood, excrement, or other bodily fluids on them.
 Put them into plastic bags that can be sealed.
 You can find bags for sale that are specifically intended for medical waste.
 You might find these convenient, but they are not necessary - any sealable bag will do.
 When the bag is full or it is trash pickup day, seal the bag (to protect sanitation workers) and put it in the regular garbage pickup barrels.